Home » Paying For School » Tennessee Veterans Benefits & Disabled Veterans Benefits

 Employment Benefits for Tennessee Veterans

-The spouse or surviving spouse should be added to the interview list if they are a qualified voter in Tennessee or have been a resident for two years preceding their application and their veteran, as a result of military service, suffered a 100% service-connected disability or is permanently and totally disabled, or if their veteran died in the line of duty during military service and the spouse has not remarried since their death.
+Qualifying spouses and surviving spouses of veterans may also be given hiring preference if they have been a state resident for two years preceding their application and “their veteran, as a result of military service, suffered a 100% service-connected disability or is permanently and totally disabled…”

 Highways for Heroes Program

-For more information regarding Tennessee veterans’ benefits, please visit – Tennessee Department of Veterans Affairs
+For more information regarding Tennessee veterans’ benefits, please visit the Tennessee Department of Veterans Affairs

 Related state military and veteran information: